 - Correcting non-security related bugs (e.g. new buttons for qubes manager)

 - Adding new features (e.g. GUI backup tool)

 Problems with traditional network-based update mechanisms

 Dom0 is the most trusted domain on Qubes OS, and for this reason we decided to design Qubes in such a way that Dom0 is not connected to any network.
-In fact only select domains can be connected to a network via so called network domains.
-There could also be more than one network domain, e.g. in case the user is connected to more than one physically or logically separated networks.
+In fact only certain domains can be connected to a network via so-called network domains.
+There can also be more than one network domain, e.g. in case the user is connected to more than one physically or logically separated networks.

 Keeping Dom0 not connected to any network makes it hard, however, to provide updates for software in Dom0.
 For this reason we have come up with the following mechanism for Dom0 updates, which minimizes the amount of untrusted input processed by Dom0 software:

-The update process is initiated by qvm-dom0-update script, running in Dom0.
+The update process is initiated by qubes-dom0-update script, running in Dom0.

 Updates (*.rpm files) are checked and downloaded by UpdateVM, which by default is the same as the firewall VM, but can be configured to be any other, network-connected VM.
-This is done by qubes-download-dom0-updates.sh script (this script is executed using qrexec by the previously mentioned qvm-dom0-update).
-Note that we assume that this script might get compromised and might download a maliciously compromised downloads – this is not a problem as Dom0 verifies digital signatures on updates later.
+This is done by qubes-download-dom0-updates.sh script (this script is executed using qrexec by the previously mentioned qubes-dom0-update).
+Note that we assume that this script might get compromised and fetch maliciously compromised downloads – this is not a problem as Dom0 verifies digital signatures on updates later.
 The downloaded rpm files are placed in a ~

 /var/lib/qubes/dom0-updates~ directory on UpdateVM filesystem (again, they might get compromised while being kept there, still this isn’t a problem).
 This directory is passed to yum using the ~ –installroot=~ option.